Niall Garbh O'Donnell: Battle of Lifford

 Accompanied by royal forces, Niall marched to Lifford's castle, which had been left in the control of Hugh Roe's tanist and younger brother Rory.
 The Crown loyalists successfully stormed Lifford on 9 October.
 Hugh Roe was shocked at Niall's betrayal and rushed back to Ulster.
 The confederates tried in vain to retake Lifford from Niall, with minor skirmishes occurring around the castle.
 Hugh Roe lost about 20 men on 17 October.

 The siege climaxed in the Battle of Lifford on 24 October, when Hugh Roe attacked the castle.
 Niall retaliated by leading a cavalry charge of mixed Irish and English forces out to battle.
 During the battle, Niall fatally wounded Hugh Roe's younger brother Manus in the shoulder.
-Rory and Niall subsequently engaged in single combat, though both men were lucky to leave the battle alive.
+Rory and Niall subsequently engaged in single combat against each other, though both men survived the battle.
 Docwra was pleased that the feud between Niall and Hugh Roe had been exacerbated, as it pushed Niall further into opposition with the confederacy.
 He wrote: "I think there needeth no better hostages for his fidelity, for he hath slain with his own hands (in fight and open view of our men that saw him) [Hugh Roe]'s second brother, and there have passed beside many arguments of extreme and irreconcible hatred between them."
 By December 1600, Hugh Roe had put a price of £300 on Niall's head.
 Apparently Niall later made efforts to return to the Irish confederacy, but this was obviously difficult due to his murder of Manus.

 From Lifford, Niall and his brothers made several raids into Tír Eoghain, and captured Newtown from the O'Neills.
 Men, women and children were killed, and 500 cows were pillaged and taken back to Lifford.